How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 - Singapore Airlines KrisFlyer miles (to book United or Alaska Airlines)

 - AirFrance/KLM FlyingBlue miles (to book Delta)

 *There are a few factors that may make the cost less, but if you’re planning to book with these currencies, it is safest to assume you will need 25,000 miles each.

-If you happen to live in a city with a direct American Airlines flight to Orlando, you can book that flight with British Airways Avios (a Chase and SPG transfer partner) for as low as 15,000 Avios (points) per roundtrip ticket!
+If you happen to live in a city with a nonstop American Airlines flight to Orlando, you can book that flight with British Airways Avios (a Chase and Amex transfer partner) for as low as 15,000 Avios (points) per roundtrip ticket!
 This is the case for DFW, Chicago, JFK, Charlotte, and possibly others.

 Although booking with British Airways or Southwest could get you tickets for less, for this post I’m going to assume that the cost is 25,000 miles/points per person.
 So for 4 people, that’s 100,000 miles total.